Mekanikedy/mechanicat-oramods/README.md

 Vehicle units
 - Vehicles will get slowed down when crushing Infantry, Vehicles or Walls
 - Vehicles changed to have a cargo weight of 3
+- Supply Truck has a cargo weight of 2
 - Harvester has a cargo weight of 4
 - The following has a cargo weight of 5: Mammoth Tank, MCV, M.A.D.
-Tank
+Tank, Super Tank
+- Most vehicle husks can get crushed by Harvester, Mammoth Tank, MCV, M.A.D.
+Tank, Super Tank, Chrono Tank

 MCV
 - cost of MCV(and subsequently Construction Yard) increased to 2500$ from 2000$
+- MCV can crush vehicle husks

 Harvester
 - Harvester cost reduced to 1000$ from 1100$
 - the Harvester scan range from Ore Refinery for detecting new ore patches in range has been reduced to 10 from 15
+- Harvester can crush vehicle husks

 Supply Truck
 - Supply Truck can deliver only to Construction Yards